benders5e/benders5e/waterbender.md

 ### Bending Attack
 During combat, you can channel your chi to use your bending as a rudimentary attack by hitting other creatures.
 Every time you take the Attack action, you draw on your inner pool of energy, or *chi*.
 The class table shows how much chi you have available for each Attack action ("Chi per Attack").
 As your bending grows more powerful and your connection to your inner chi grows, this amount increases.

-When you take a basic bending attack, you spend 1 point of chi and deal 1d6 bludgeoning damage.
-This damage increases with your waterbender level and is shown in the "Bending" column of the Waterbender Table.
-The range of your attacks is the same as your bending range ("Range" column).

-At 1st level, you must choose which of your modifiers to use for attacks: Intelligence or Dexterity.
-This cannot be changed later.

-**Attack Bonus** = [Int OR Dex modifier] + proficiency bonus

-**Damage Bonus** = [Int OR Dex modifier]

-**Bending DC** = 8 + [Int OR Dex mod] + proficiency bonus

-The attack bonus is hereafter referred to as your waterbending modifier.
-Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC.

-### Redirection
-Starting at 2nd level, you can use your reaction to attempt to redirect a ranged attack that hits you.
-This ability applies to
-- basic ranged waterbending attacks (not ones that are the result of a bending form nor specialized bending such as an advanced waterbending ability)

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>
 \page